Protoichthyosaurus: Postcranial skeleton

+Postcranial elements of BMT 1955.G35.1: axis (A–B), left coracoid (C), left scapula (D), left humerus (E–F), ilium (G), and right femur (H–I).

 The scapulae of Protoichthyosaurus are elongate.
 While the front edges of each scapula are slightly expanded, they lack prominent eminences known as acromion processes.
 The coracoids (paired shoulder bones positioned below the scapulae) bear broad notches on both their front and back edges.
 Both ends of each humerus are about the same width, although the middle of the bone is slightly constricted, as also seen in Ichthyosaurus.
 The humeri of P. prostaxalis are robust.
 In this species, a small projection known as the dorsal process on each humerus is located along the bone's midline and does not reach very far down its length, similar to the condition in Ichthyosaurus somersetensis.
 The dorsal processes of P. applebyi are also located along the midlines of the humeri, though in this species they are vaguely plate-like and are present as thin ridges, similar to the condition in I. larkini.

 Uniquely in Protoichthyosaurus, distal carpal 3 articulates with the ulnare (the carpal below the ulna).
 The intermedium (middle upper wrist bone) does not touch distal carpal 4, another characteristic unique to Protoichthyosaurus.
 In fact, distal carpal 3 is the only one of the distal carpals to have extensive contact with the intermedium.
 There are three distal (lower) carpals in Protoichthyosaurus, but due to digit II bifurcating, there are four metacarpals, a configuration known only in Protoichthyosaurus.
 This bifurcation nearly entirely intrudes between distal carpals 2 and 3 and separates them, a trait unique to Protoichthyosaurus.
 There are a total of three primary digits (digits that originate from the wrist) in Protoichthyosaurus, although digit V is absent.
 Digit II forks again further down the flipper, similar to Ichthyosaurus.
 Thus, the two bifurcations provide a total of five digits per foreflipper.
 The individual bones composing these digits, the phalanges, are roughly rectangular in shape in the upper part of the flipper, though those further towards it tip are rounded.
 The phalanges are tightly packed together.
 The upper end of each femur (thigh bone) is robust in P. prostaxalis, while the middle part is thinner and the lower end is wider than the upper.
 There are three bones in the distal tarsal row, the third row of bones below the femur, in each hindflipper of P. prostaxalis.